ericktai/pm-proxy/README.md

 An HTML5 feature called `postMessage` lets two windows/frames within your browser to talk to each other.
 We'll load an iframe on your HTML page, and that iframe will contain a page on StackMob's hosted server.
 That iframe page is now technically on the same domain and can make same-domain AJAX calls with no special CORS settings.
 It's just a regular AJAX call, thereby offering you the widest browser support.

 Your page will use a modified version of the StackMob JS SDK that uses `postMessage` to communicate with the iframe to make AJAX calls on your behalf.
 With `postMessage`, the two windows will communicate with each other, passing request and response information between them, and your StackMob JS SDK will effectively have the same behavior.
+But don't worry, all the heavy lifting is done for you already in `stackmob-proxy.js` and its counterpart `proxy.html`.

 ## What's needed